 OVERVIEW: The Taube Family Foundation is the philanthropic vehicle of Giving Pledge signatory Ted Taube, and it focuses Bay Area giving on Jewish causes, arts and culture, health, and public policy.

-FUNDING AREAS: Jewish causes, arts & culture, health, public policy
+FUNDING AREAS: Jewish causes, arts and culture, health, public policy

-IP TAKE: While one of Taube's biggest priorities is Jewish life, it's not the only area he's into.
+IP TAKE: While one of Taube's biggest priorities is Jewish life, it is not the only area he is interested in.